bayramog-zz/azure-stack-docs.tr-TR/azure-stack/operator/azure-stack-replace-component.md

 ---
-title: Azure Stack ölçek birimi düğümündeki bir donanım bileşenini değiştirme | Microsoft Docs
-description: Azure Stack tümleştirilmiş bir sistemdeki bir donanım bileşenini değiştirmeyi öğrenin.
+title: Replace a hardware component on an Azure Stack scale unit node
+titleSuffix: Azure Stack
+description: Learn how to replace a hardware component on an Azure Stack integrated system.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs